 Instead of choosing bubble wrap lined padded envelopes, opt for something like this that utilizes recycled newsprint as the padding.
 (Sadly, you won’t find anything like this at the post office.)
 Ditto for packing a box to ship.
 Unless what you’re shipping is really fragile, you should be able to get away with recycling newspaper as your padding.
 There’s even paper tape that can be used as an alternative to plastic packing tape.

 I know, this is a hard one for lots of you.
 Maybe a compromise: Use cloth diapers when you’re home, and disposables only when you’re out and about.
 There are some great diaper wraps that make it easier than the old-fashioned diaper pins.
 That will reduce your diaper waste a little bit.
-If you’re really feeling like limiting your diaper waste, look into elimination communication.
+If you’re really feeling like reducing plastic use by limiting diaper waste, look into elimination communication.

 If you must use disposable plates—say at a picnic or outdoor party—choose plates that can be composted and then offer a place for guests to dispose of compostable items.